tysonpbr/Firebase-Game/README.md

 Personal project multiplayer game based loosely on the card/party game Mafia and run via Firebase online servers.

 Tasks
-- remove items at round end
-- fix "No items picked up"
 - add killing players
 - add ghosts
+- fix "No items picked up"
 - add name
 - add only one of each skin
 - add multiple items and set unique locations [ongoing]